Links on SoundGuys may earn us a commission. Learn more.

 What should you get instead of the Epic Air Sport ANC?

 If you’re an iOS user, you might want to consider the Beats PowerBeats Pro, since it has an H1 chip for better integration with iOS.
 This means you get access to features like Apple’s Spatial Audio, as well as fast pairing with iOS devices.
-It’s double the price at $199 USD, but if you want some extra luxury from workout earbuds, it might be worth considering.
+It’s double the price at $220.49 at Amazon, but if you want some extra luxury from workout earbuds, it might be worth considering.

 Frequently asked questions about the JLab Epic Air Sport ANC